rajkumarvenkatasamy/date-time-dimension/README.md

 ###Database Configuration

 By default, the application.properties have the config done to use H2 Database.
-On executing the application jar using the command provided in the section `Exection Options`, the data will get populated in `DIM_DATE` and `DIM_TIME` tables.
+On executing the application jar using the command provided in the section [Execution Options](#execution-options), the data will get populated in `DIM_DATE` and `DIM_TIME` tables.

 You could access the H2 Database console in your browser using the url given below